dkrahmer/MediaTester/README.md

 MediaTester is a portable and compact executable, and it will work with the latest versions of Windows 10, without installing any additional software.
 This executable targets .NET 4.7.2, which is included by default since Windows 10 Version 1809.

-If you want MediaTesterCli, you have to install .NET 6 (only the Runtime is needed, [download link](https://dotnet.microsoft.com/en-us/download/dotnet/6.0). ), because actually is not installed by default in Windows 10.
-It is available for Windows, Mac OS and Linux.
+About MediaTesterCli, you can target .NET 4.7.2 or .NET 6.
+In the latter case, you have to manually install the Runtime, [download link](https://dotnet.microsoft.com/en-us/download/dotnet/6.0). ), because actually is not installed by default in Windows 10, nor in any other OS.
+It is available for Windows, Mac OS, and Linux.

 ## Build Releases